sunbird-specs/Telemetry/specification.md

 <pre>
 {
  // About the event
  "eid": , // Required.
-TODO: Shall we rename it to "verb" ??
+ID of the event
  "ets": , // Required.
 Epoch timestamp of event (time in milli-seconds.
 For ex: 1442816723) "ver": , // Required.
 Version of the event data structure, currently "3.0" "mid": , // Required.
 Unique message ID.
 Used for deduplication, replay and update indexes